-- The episode must be reported without delay to the Designated Teacher for Child Protection The member of staff involved will be asked to complete a written report.
-(See appendix 1.) - The Designated Teacher will keep records of the event and follow up the event as appropriate. - The Designated Teacher will inform parents of serious incidents.
+- The episode must be reported without delay to the Designated Safeguarding Lead (DSL).
+The member of staff involved will be asked to complete a written report.
+(See appendix 1.) - The DSL will keep records of the event and follow up the event as appropriate. - The DSL will inform parents of serious incidents. - The DSL will keep the Head Teacher informed of all instances of restraint being used.